mohamed360-cmd/Personal-Journaling-App/README.md

    - Run `npm i` to install frontend dependencies.

 3. **Start Frontend Development Server:**
-   - After dependencies installation, run `npm start`.
+   - After dependencies installation, run `npm run start`.
    - When prompted to choose a platform, press `a` for Android.
    - The application will build and install on your connected Android device.